Elmo Aardvark

-Elmo Aardvark is a cartoon character, created by Will Ryan in the late 20th century and featured in print media, music albums, and web animation.
+Elmo Aardvark is a cartoon character, created by Will Ryan in the 1990s and featured in print media, music albums, and web animation.

 Elmo is an anthropomorphic aardvark usually drawn in the style of the golden age of American animation; his fictional backstory is that he was the first animated cartoon character ever created.
 The backstory, embellished by Ryan and others in various media during the 1990s, traces Elmo's history from beginnings in pre-film flip books through widespread stardom in the 1920s and 1930s, and recurring reappearances and reboots in ensuing decades.

 While attempts in the mid-1990s to adapt Elmo's backstory as a feature-length mockumentary fell through, the character went on to star in the 2000 web series Elmo Aardvark: Outer Space Detective and has been featured in comics as well as in four music albums recorded by Ryan.

 Origins

 Will Ryan, a Hollywood voice actor, musician, and animation producer, created Elmo Aardvark as a pastiche of early cartoon characters.
 When film writer Chris Gore discovered Ryan's concept in 1993, he published a series of satirical articles in Wild Cartoon Kingdom magazine, describing Elmo as the first cartoon character in animation history.

 According to the fictional account in Wild Cartoon Kingdom, Elmo was created by artist Terwilliger Ryan in 1889, in a series of popular flip books for a Cleveland, Ohio, newspaper.
 The Elmo character moved into animated cartoons before the First World War, and became a major star, despite various ownership disputes and technological difficulties.
 By the time sound film was developed in the late 1920s, the character had fallen in popularity, but a boost from fan Paul Whiteman brought Elmo back to prominence.
 Terwilliger Ryan and producer Gabriel Kintner launched Snappytoon Productions, beginning a 1930s golden era in which Elmo's adventures—singing, dancing, clowning, and playing his signature instrument, the ukulele—became a major icon of the Great Depression.
 The character went on to star in Elmo Aardvark's Clubhouse in the 1950s, a TV cartoon series in the 1960s, and the 1978 reboot Elmo and the Aardvarks; rights disputes then kept Elmo out of the spotlight for some years, but Wild Cartoon Kingdom claimed these had been finally resolved.
 The account concluded with glowing testimonials by various famous names in on the joke, including actors Michele Lee and Anita Page and animated filmmakers Linda Simensky and John Kricfalusi.

 The Wild Cartoon Kingdom article series attracted attention from animation fans and industry professionals; according to Gore, many of them initially fell for the joke and believed Elmo Aardvark to be a historical cartoon character.
 In 1995, Ryan added to the legend of Elmo's historicity, releasing the album Elmo Aardvark: Classic Cartoon Soundtracks; the album brought further interest in the character, with the comedy broadcaster Dr. Demento featuring the album's tracks on his radio show.
 A sequel, Elmo Aardvark: Vintage Cartoon Soundtracks, followed in 2000.